caltechlibrary/caltechdata_hg/README.md

 - Run the script by typing python submit_hg.py metadata.json

 ### Note
-This script will make permament records of your code in CaltechDATA.
+This script will make permanent records of your code in CaltechDATA.
 These cannot be removed.
 Take care to only run this script when you are ready to preserve your code.